MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-website-powerapps-link.md

-# Add a website or Power Apps link to a guide in Dynamics 365 Guides
+# Add a website or Power Apps link to a step in Dynamics 365 Guides

 You can use add a website link or a Power Apps link to a Step card in Microsoft Dynamics 365 Guides.